paulhibbitts/published-markdown-files/scratch.md

-# Docsify-This Session Guide
-## Leap into Open Publishing with Docsify-This!
+# Leap into Open Publishing with Docsify-This!

 **Follow along during the session • Take notes • Try the challenges**